ShaanJ20/ShaanJ20/README.md

 ***I just started coding and it been great year doing this so far learned both the markup languages and in the progress of learning the JavaScript***

-Skills: JS / HTML / CSS
+Skills: JS / HTML / CSS / Python

-- 🔭 I’m currently working on A website that is perfectly made for coders
+- 🔭 My Website Monotechonweb.me
-- 🌱 I’m currently learning JS and Python
+- 🌱 I’m currently learning Python for ML and AI
 - 👯 I’m looking to collaborate on Fossasia and JBoss
-- 🤔 I’m looking for help with Bubble Sort
+- 🤔 I’m looking for help with ClassMethods in Python
 - ⚡ Fun fact: I am 14

 ## Socials ##